NoxHarmonium/moussaka/readme.md

 If you want to try it out (although there isn't alot to see yet) follow these instructions.

 ### Using Heroku

-1. Simply click this button:
+If you want to try it out in just a few clicks, get a [free Heroku acccount](https://www.heroku.com/pricing) and click the button below to automatically deploy Moussaka.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-Make sure you specify a valid mongodb URL.
-You can just create a free account with [mongolab](https://mongolab.com/) which will give you about 500 MB to work with which is plenty.
+Make sure you specify a valid MongoDB URL.
+You can also create a free account with [MongoLab](https://mongolab.com/) which will give you a cloud hosted MongoDB instance with about 500 MB to work with.

 ### On Your Machine